louismineo/-template--nextjs-supabase-tailwindcss-shadcn-framer/README.md

 # NextJS-Supabase-TailwindCSS-Shadcn-Motion_TEMPLATE
- creating a fast deploy template for future projects, while exploring a new stack
+The motivation behind this repository is to create a hastily deployed template for future projects/hackathons.

 # STEP 1
 SET UP SUPABASE